mikedzikowski/AzureDevOpsPipelineExampleFalconContainerScan/README.md

 This pipeline leverages the FCS IaC tool to scan a DevOps repo, Falcon Cloud Security Image Assesment policies and Azure Container Registries to scan a container images and based on an API response.
 Based on the API response the pipeline will conditionally build the image in a registry.
 By integrating these tools into a pipeline, developers will have the opportunity to address any security issues before deploying updates into their containers.

+The provided files can be imported into your ADO environment
+* azure-pipelines.yml - pipeline steps
+* variables.yaml - defined variables used with the pipeline

 API Response True - Block Image build

 ![alt text](/images/failbuild.png)